jackmaden/philosophybreak/src/pages/articles/what-is-consciousness/index.md

 ## What happens when you look at a cucumber?

 <span class="big-letter">W</span>hile panpsychism is becoming more popular as a theory, consciousness generally remains in its infancy as an area of research, and is fraught with controversy and debate.
-Some physicalist thinkers like Daniel Dennett deny the hard problem of consciousness even exists, claiming it to be an illusion of our own making; while anti-physicalists like Chalmers ["feel the problem in their bones."](http://www.amazon.com/gp/product/0195117891/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0195117891&linkCode=as2&tag=philosophybre-20&linkId=9b047debf3f281fc2994a454aa5c8756)
+Some physicalist thinkers like Daniel Dennett [deny the hard problem of consciousness even exists](http://www.amazon.com/gp/product/0393348784/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0393348784&linkCode=as2&tag=philosophybre-20&linkId=f1611235b1d601213b8ee2514921e481), claiming it to be an illusion of our own making; while anti-physicalists like Chalmers ["feel the problem in their bones."](http://www.amazon.com/gp/product/0195117891/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0195117891&linkCode=as2&tag=philosophybre-20&linkId=9b047debf3f281fc2994a454aa5c8756)

-Regardless of whether you lean towards physicalism, panpsychism, or even dualism, the next time you look at a cucumber, take a moment to think about what's happening in your brain — and how much we all still have to learn.
+Regardless of whether you lean towards physicalism, or a non-physicalist theory like panpsychism, the next time you look at a cucumber, take a moment to think about what's happening in your brain — and how much we all still have to learn.